enricoande/uuv/docs/README.md

 ## UUV dynamics

 The notation and equations introduced in Fossen (2011) have been used to program the UUV dynamics.
-However, the downward right-hand rule convention (north,east,down) is employed at the moment.
+However, the downward right-hand rule convention (north,west,down) is employed at the moment.

 Let us define the motions in 6 degrees of freedom (DOF) in the *inertial* reference frame as